Lab 2: Below C Level

 A buggy program

 Change to the lab2/testing directory.
 The program in testing.c defines the count_bits function to count the on bits in a given number.
 Each test case in main() calls count_bits on an input and asserts that the result is correct.
 The function count_bits works correctly for some inputs but not all.
-Don't try to work out the bug by inspection, instead let's see how we can using testing to determine which test cases are failing.
+Do not try to work out what the bug is by inspection, instead let's see how we can using test cases to narrow down to cases.

 What do you expect?